GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: GeodesicPSIM: a model-based metric for mesh quality assessment

 Keypoint is used to build local area correspondence between reference and distorted meshes.
 Similar method has been utilized in point cloud full-reference metrics \cite{yang2020inferring}\cite{meynet2020pcqm}\cite{yangMPED}.
-Point clouds can easily add a pseudo vertex/point as keypoint to realize precise local area matching, since the units of the point cloud are scattered points that do not have connections.
-However, static meshes have a fixed geometry structure with polygonal face as unit.
+Point clouds can easily use an extant or add a pseudo vertex/point as keypoint to realize precise local area matching, since the units of the point cloud are scattered points that do not have connections.
+However, static meshes have a fixed geometry structure with polygonal face as the unit.
 Merging a new pseudo vertex to a surface without affecting the geometry is a relatively complex problem.

 To simplify the above problem, we propose selecting keypoints based on mesh vertices.
-For typical mesh distortions, such as lossy compression, there are some operands, such as mesh decimation, that will reduce the number of vertices, resulting in the distorted meshes having sparser vertex distributions while having larger face size than the reference meshes \cite{MPEG-MESH-Coding}\cite{VVM-cfp}.
-A vertex, which coordinates copied from a certain vertex belong to the distorted mesh, might help to find a closer neighbor from the reference mesh vertex cluster, minimizing the shifting of local area matching.
-Therefore, we use sampling to select vertices from distorted mesh as keypoints, formulated as
+For typical mesh distortions, such as mesh decimation, that will reduce the number of vertices, resulting in the distorted meshes having sparser vertex distributions while having larger face size than the reference meshes.
+A vertex, which coordinates copied from a certain vertex belong to the distorted mesh, might help to find a closer neighbor from the reference mesh vertex cluster, minimizing the shifting of local area matching. {Concurrently, sometimes the distorted meshes can have more vertices than the reference mesh, such as the SOTA compression tools, proposed by MPEG WG7 and AoMedia VVM, introduce subdivision in the decoding procedure expecting to reconstruct meshes with better quality.
+It reveals that simply using the extant mesh vertices as keypoints to construct local area correspondences is not enough.}

+{Therefore, to generate better keypoint candidates, a two-step preprocessing using midpoint subdivision is first performed to equal the number of faces and vertices between the reference and distorted meshes.
+Specifically, given a single mesh triangle face, midpoint subdivision generates four new sub-faces with additional three new vertices, as shown in Fig. \ref{fig:midsub}.
+The mesh that has more faces ($\rm Na$) are selected as anchor mesh, then we calculate the times of performing midpoint subdivision for all the faces of the mesh that has fewer faces ($\rm Ns$) with the following rule:

+After performing $\mathbf{t}$ times' midpoint subdivision for all faces, a new mesh with $\rm 4^{\mathbf{t}}Ns$ faces is generated, which is the first step of preprocessing. }